 - Remove from heat and let pan cool in an ice bath or in a sink filled with cold water.
 Discard the vanilla bean pod.
 Taste the compote and add more lemon juice or honey if necessary.

-- Place coconut milk in the fridge and chill for about two hours.
+- Place coconut milk in the fridge and chill overnight.
 Do not shake can before putting in fridge.

-- Meanwhile, place a small bowl (metal works well) in freezer to chill.
+- Meanwhile, place a small bowl (stainless steel works well) in freezer to chill.

 - Remove coconut milk from fridge and open.
 You will notice the coconut milk solids concentrated at the top.
 Scoop the solids into the chilled bowl, being careful not to scoop any of the water from beneath.
 Save the water for another recipe, smoothies, etc.